 - Christmas I spy printable – Download this free printable and let them practice their basic counting skills to identify how many of each object is on the sheet.
 This is another great one to sit at their table one weekend morning breakfast to occupy them as they are waking up.

 - Bring treats for friends – Bake cookies or pass out candy as a sweet surprise for friends or neighbors.
 No time to bake?
 These Holly Jolly candy cane holders are available in my Etsy shop for instant download so you can print, personalize with a pen and slip a candy cane through!
 Idea: consider this concept as a random act of kindness and bring the treats to the fire house or police headquarters!

 - Letter to Santa. – Have your child use the free printable left by the elf to write their wishlist to Santa!

 - “How big is it” measurement activity – Yet another free printable available for you to send your child on a hunt around the home measuring items.

-And make sure to check out my hashtag series #SOTDELFONTHESHELF on instagram for more elf ideas I’ve shared in the past and the antics ours gets into this year!
+And make sure to Tag me on instagram and see the antics ours gets into this year!

 If you’re looking for some gift ideas for your 6 year old, check out this list of our favorite products for this age!